 The CoolWallet's laminated exterior is bonded with thin flexible printed circuits, and components through a patented cold compression process to ensure it remains tamper-free and water-resistant.
 Its lithium-ion battery provides a single battery charge that lasts several weeks.

-CoolWallet Pro, the third in the CoolWallet series dating back to 2016, caters to DeFi users who want to put their assets to work on the next generation of eco-friendly PoS (Proof-of-Stake) networks through staking protocols.
-In addition to its existing portfolio (BTC/ETH/USDT/LTC/XRP/ERC20/BNB and more), the Pro offers native support for Polkadot (DOT), Cosmos (ATOM), Tron (TRX) and TRC20 tokens, Binance Smart Chain's BEP-20 assets and in the near future, ETH 2.0, Cardano (ADA) and NFTs.
+CoolWallet Pro, the third in the CoolWallet series dating back to 2016, caters to DeFi users who want to put their assets to work on PoS (Proof-of-Stake) networks through staking protocols.
+In addition to its existing portfolio (BTC/ETH/USDT/LTC/XRP/ERC20/BNB and more), the Pro offers native support for Polkadot (DOT), Cosmos (ATOM), Tron (TRX) and TRC20 tokens, BNB Smart Chain's BEP-20 assets, ETH, Cardano (ADA) and NFTs.

 KeepKey is a pen-drive form of a hardware wallet that uses the same offline, cold-storage technique for your public and private keys, as well as a backup seed phrase if your KeepKey is lost or damaged.